oceantracker/oceantracker/docs/info/users_guide/installing.rst

     ``conda acivate oceantracker``

 #.
 For Pycharm users, oceantracker should be one of the available Python interpreters so just select it.
+If not added it via settings/project/interpreter